meowsus/fauxfetus.net/EOD.md

 ## TODO

+### High Priority

+- Get tracks playing

+### Low Priority

+- figure out members data structure
+- Set up google group
+- add `Parser.warnings` for things like missing Composer field & print

+### 09/30/24:

 - figure out how to handle splits and comps
 - Inheritance from Album > Split/Compilation or Album > Compilation > Split

-- add `Parser.warnings` for things like missing Composer field & print
-- figure out members data structure
-- Set up google group
+I'm still kicking this can down the road.
+Right now an addition to a Split or Comp will just show up as an album.
+That's fine for now.

 ### 09/25/24: